AliOthman0934/My-green-social-club/README.md

 - **Activity Listings**: Browse through a list of upcoming environmental activities and events.
 - **Activity Details**: View detailed information about each activity, including description, date, time, location, and organizer details.
-- **Favorite Activities**: Users can mark activities as favorites to easily access them later.
 - **Responsive Design**: The application is designed to work seamlessly across different devices and screen sizes.

 ## Home